Posted: 11/12/2020 | November 12th, 2020

 Looking for Transwonderland, by Noo Saro-Wiwa

 This was one of the best travel books I’ve read in recent memory.
 I absolutely loved it.
-Author Noo Saro-Wiwa returns to her Nigerian homeland from London to learn more about her heritage, country, and her father.
-It’s filled with vivid descriptions, engaging prose, and wonderful dialogue that gives a lot of insight into the country and diversity of Nigeria.
+Author Noo Saro-Wiwa returns to her Nigerian homeland from London to learn more about her heritage, country, and her father (who was executed in 1995 in Nigeria for protesting against the government).
+It’s filled with vivid descriptions, engaging prose, and wonderful dialogue that gives a lot of insight into the culture and diversity of Nigeria (a country I’ve yet to visit).
 It’s a must-read.

 The Invisible Hook, by Peter Leeson

 This book is about the economics of piracy in the 1700s.
-It’s a fascinating look at how pirates created constitutions, workers’ compensation programs, governed themselves, and used branding to minimize battles.
+I know that sounds boring but it was actually super interesting.
+The Invisible Hook is a fascinating look at how pirates created constitutions, workers’ compensation programs, governed themselves, and used branding to minimize battles.
 Turns out, everything you think you know about pirates is just flat wrong.
-You wouldn’t think a book on “the economics of piracy” would be interesting but you’d be wrong on that account too!
+You wouldn’t think a book on “the economics of piracy” would be interesting and eye-opening but you’d be wrong on that account too!

 Atomic Habits, by James Clear

 This cultural bombshell of a book teaches us that small changes to our habits can create big results and help us create systems to achieve our goals.
 It was a good guide to how to structure your life for maximum pleasure (like waking up early to read!).
 While I do a lot of what he suggests, there were some tidbits that made me rethink my own habits.
-It’s the most practical habit creation book I’ve read.
+It’s the most practical habit creation book I’ve read and a must-read for anyone interested in productivity/time-management.

 See You in the Piazza, by Frances Mayes

 Frances Mayes is famous for sitting under the Tuscan sun, but in this book she and her husband Ed take you off the tourist trail and around thirteen regions in Italy.
-Just as wonderfully written as Under the Tuscan Sun, this look at Italian food and culture was inspiring and informative, and it will fill you with wanderlust.
-It makes me want to go to Italy as soon as all this COVID stuff is over.
+Just as wonderfully written as his New York Times bestseller Under the Tuscan Sun, this look at Italian food and culture was inspiring and informative.
+Wheather you’ve been to Italy or not, this book will fill you with wanderlust.
+I’ve been to Italy many times before but this book makes me want to go back as soon as possible.
+It’s a country I never tire of.

 An Arabian Journey, by Levison Wood

-Levison Wood is a British author who likes to go on long walks.
+Levison Wood is a British author and explorer who likes to go on long walks.
+And I mean long walks.
 He’s walked the Nile, the Himalayas, and the Americas.
-In this book, he spends months walking across the Middle East during the height of the Syrian civil war.
+In this book, Levison spends months walking across the Middle East during the height of the Syrian civil war.
 I’m a big fan of Wood: his engrossing stories are filled with people and interesting facts about places.
-I found myself devouring this book as quickly as his previous ones.
+While I have no plans on walking across any country for months at a time, I found myself devouring this book as quickly as his previous ones.

 The Great Influenza, John M. Barry

-This is a fascinating look at the 1918 flu pandemic, covering how the flu works, public health measures, and other aspects of what happened during the outbreak.
-There are a lot of lessons here that we could (re)learn as we battle COVID.
-Skip the entire first section though: it’s a really boring history about the main scientists and doctors and not needed at all.
-After that, though, the book really picks up.
+This is a fascinating look at the 1918 flu pandemic, which killed upwards of 50,000,000 people.
+Covering how the flu works, public health measures, and other aspects of what happened during the outbreak, it’s a fascinating look at what happened — and the lessons that we should have learned from it for COVID.
+While the book was eye-opening, skip the entire first section: it’s a really boring history about the main scientists and doctors and not needed at all.
+After that, though, the book really picks up though!

 Stardust, by Neil Gaiman

-I love the movie Stardust and it was only after listening to Neil Gaiman’s MasterClass did I realize it was based on a book that he wrote!
+I loved the 2007 movie Stardust and it was only after listening to Neil Gaiman’s MasterClass on writing (which is excellent) did I realize it was based on a book that he wrote!
 So, I picked it up and devoured it in a few sittings.
-The story kept me saying, “And then what happened?”, which is what you want any book to do.
-It’s a very wonderful book that will have you daydreaming about adventure.
+It’s a magical tale off adventure and the story kept me saying, “And then what happened?” — which is precisely what you want any book to do.
+It’s a wonderful page-turner that will have you daydreaming about adventure.

 Meeting Faith, by Faith Adiele

-Faith Adiele is a very talented travel writer and also super nice — one of my favorite humans.
-This book chronicles her life in Thailand and how she became the first black Buddhist nun in the country.
-It’s a remarkable book about finding your place in the world.
+Faith Adiele is an extraordinary travel writer and also super nice — one of my favorite humans.
+This book chronicles her life in Thailand, where she lived at a remote Buddhsit monastery.
+The memoir chronicles how she became the first black Buddhist nun in the country, shedding life on her journey — both physical and spirital.
+It’s a remarkable book about finding your place in the world set in one of my favorite countries in the world.

 Nerve, by Eva Holland

-Written by fellow travel writer Eva Holland, this book is on the science of fear.
+Written by fellow travel writer Eva Holland, this book is all about the science of fear.
 What causes it?
 How do we get over it?
 And how does it relate to adventure?
-Using her desire to get rid of her own fears, she deep dives into the science of fear and what we can do about it.
+Using her desire to get rid of her own fears, she delves deep into the science of fear to discover what we can do about it when we experience it.
 Eva is one of my favorite writers and she knocks it out of the park with her first book.
+As someone who is afraid of flying (ironic, isn’t it?), I found it fascinating.

 Tracks, by Robyn Davidson

-This book follows Robyn Davidson as she travels solo across the Australian outback in 1980.
-It was riveting, and as someone who has visited some of the places she went, I found it to be a super interesting account of what they looked like long before I came through.
+This book follows Robyn Davidson as she travels 1,700 miles across the Australian outback in 1980.
+Making the dangerous trek with four camels and her dog, I found her story riveting (it was actually made into a film in 2013 starring Mia Wasikowska and Adam Driver).
+And as someone who has visited some of the places she went, it was a super interesting account of what they looked like long before I came through.
 I was captivated from page one of this thrilling tale of grit and adventure.

 The Three-Body Problem, by Liu Cixin

-Some friends turned me onto this sci-fi trilogy that involves aliens, space exploration, human psychology, and the terrifying concept of “a dark forest” that I haven’t stopped thinking about.
+Some friends turned me onto this award-winning sci-fi trilogy that involves aliens, space exploration, human psychology, and the terrifying concept of “a dark forest” that I haven’t stopped thinking about.
 The third book is my favorite.
-It’s perhaps one of the greatest sci-fi trilogies I’ve ever read and I’m super psyched Netflix is making it into a series!
+It’s perhaps one of the greatest sci-fi trilogies I’ve ever read and I’m super psyched Netflix is finally making it into a series!
+It’s a dense read that spans generations, but the story will keep your guessing.
+It was epic, detailed, and unique.

 The Yellow Envelope, Kim Dinan

 This book by Kim Dinan was an engaging travelogue about a woman who felt uneasy in her marriage and life in Portland.
 After convincing her husband to travel the world, they head on an adventure that tests their marriage.
-Along a journey that lasts longer than they thought, Kim finds her place in the world.
-It’s a stoy found in many travel books but I enjoyed her writing and tales very much.
+Along a journey that lasts longer than they thought, Kim finally finds her place in the world.
+While this is a stoy found in many travel books, it’s also story many people can relate to.
+I enjoyed her writing and the transformational stories she shared.

 Talking to Strangers, by Malcolm Gladwell